drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 #### Mdm2 Bound to p53 Transactivation Domain (2/4)
 *[Md]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system

-In particular the presence of a deep hydrophobic cleft on the surface of Mdm2 was found.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/mdm2-bound-to-p53-transactivation-domain-24-247b818f'><i class='fa fa-play' aria-hidden='true'></i></button>In particular the presence of a deep hydrophobic cleft on the surface of Mdm2 was found.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[Md]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system